DanielAmadeus29/CCTV-Knife-Detection/README.md

 - **Recall:** 0.9019

 ## Real Test
-Test videos were evaluated using **raw public-source videos** collected from platforms such as:
+Test videos/images were evaluated using **raw public-source videos** collected from platforms such as:
 - Twitter / X
 - Reddit
 - Other public online sources